 In this case, I will quote the Borg from Star Trek fame, and say, “Resistance if futile!”

 Be SMART about your talent.
 It’s a wondrous thing, but in and of itself, it cannot help you succeed, with the focus on goal setting.

 Share some goals below.
 Share some successes and how they came about.

-Visit our video page where our Smart Conversations with Smart Women can inspire you to take your magic into the Universe.
+Visit our video page where our Smart Conversations with Smart Women will inspire you to take your magic into the Universe.